 - If the property is being sold by the owner, all advertisements showing property is being advertised and the responses received from those advertisements.

 Employees wishing to request an extension provided for in this Rule must submit their request prior to the expiration date of the six(6) month period or prior to the expiration of any previously approved extension.

-Complete the Residency Extension Request form (available at right) and submit to the Human Resources Department at your work location.
-If your work location is the District Office, submit your form to the District Office Human Resources Vice Chancellor for approval.
-Contact the Human Resources Department at your location if you are unsure of your hire/promotion date, expiration date or any other information.
-Forms submitted at the Colleges are sent to District Office of Human Resources for processing.
+Complete the Residency Extension Request form (available at right) and submit to the District Office of Human Resources attention Michael Long at firstname.lastname@example.org.
+Contact the Human Resources Department at your location if you are unsure of your hire/promotion date, expiration date or have any other questions.
+Any Extension forms submitted at any college HR Department will be sent to District Office of Human Resources for processing.

 Change of Address Procedure

-All employees are required to access PeopleSoft Self-Service to edit their address of record when a change is made.
+All employees that have recently complied with their Residency Requirement OR any employees that move residence while a FT employee are required to access PeopleSoft Self-Service to edit their address of record when a change is made.
 PeopleSoft Self-Service is accessible via the 'Faculty & Staff' menu selection above.
 Select the 'HR Self-Service' link.
 Login using your CCC login information and go to Home and Mailing Address in the Personal Information section.